Will Arizona cover the spread vs. Alabama? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When Arizona scores more than 77.6 points, it is 7-1 against the spread and 7-1 overall.
+- When Arizona totals more than 77.6 points, it is 7-1 against the spread and 7-1 overall.

+- The Crimson Tide's 92.1 points per game are 25.1 more points than the 67 the Wildcats allow to opponents.

+- Alabama has put together a 5-4 ATS record and a 6-4 overall record in games it scores more than 67 points.

 Bet on this or any college basketball matchup at BetMGM